open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 assigned.
 However, as a context must refer to a span this would require the creation of a distinct span for each message, which is not feasible in all scenarios.
-In certain batching scenarios where many messages are created and published in large batches, creating a span for each single message would obfuscate traces and is not desirable.
+In certain batching scenarios where many messages are created and published in large batches, creating a span for every single message would obfuscate traces and is not desirable.
 Thus having a unique and distinct context per message is recommended, but not required.

 For each producer scenario, a "Publish" span needs to be created.
 This span measures the duration of the call or operation that provides messages for sending or publishing to an intermediary.
-This call or operation (and the related "Publish" span) can either refer to a single message or to a batch of multiple messages.
+This call or operation (and the related "Publish" span) can either refer to a single message or a batch of multiple messages.

-It is recommended to create a "Create" span for each single message.
+It is recommended to create a "Create" span for every single message.
 "Create" spans can be created during the "Publish" operation as children of the "Publish" span.
 Alternatively, "Create" spans can be created independently of the "Publish" operation.
 In that case, SDKs may provide mechanisms to allow